Christopher Kelen

 Kelen is the author of fourteen volumes of poetry and two novels.
 He has been published widely since the mid-1970s and in 1988 won an ABA/ABC bicentennial award with his poem "Views from Pinchgut".

 In 1992, "The Naming of the Harbour and the Trees" won an Anne Elder Award.
 Kelen was Writer-in-Residence for the Australia Council at the B. R. Whiting Library in Rome in 1996.

 For many years, Kelen taught Creative Writing and Literature at the University of Macau.
-As of 2020, he lived in Sydney.
+As of 2018, he lived mainly on Worimi country on the NSW north coast.

-Kelen has published several book-length scholarly works about poetry, including Poetry, Consciousness and Community (2009), City of Poets (2009), and Anthem Quality (2014).
+Kelen has published several book-length scholarly works about poetry, including Poetry, Consciousness and Community (2009), City of Poets (2009), Anthem Quality (2014) and Children, Animals and Poetry - Poetics and Ethics of Anthropomorphism (2022).

 Kelen was elected a Fellow of the Royal Society of New South Wales in 2019.
+In 2024, he won the Newcastle Poetry Prize.